MtheTeacher/MNIST-Neural-Network-Explorer/about.md

 3. It bundles these dependencies and serves them from the same origin as the application itself.

 By letting Vite manage the dependencies, all cross-origin requests for these modules are eliminated, resolving the CORS errors and allowing the application to load correctly.
 This change makes the application more robust, self-contained, and aligned with modern web development best practices.

+## 12. Resolution Note: Re-addressing CORS Loading Failures

+This note documents the resolution of a critical application loading failure.

+### The Issue

+The application failed to start, presenting a large number of Cross-Origin Resource Sharing (CORS) errors in the browser's developer console.
+The errors indicated that the browser was blocked from fetching essential JavaScript libraries like TensorFlow.js from an external CDN (`https://aistudiocdn.com`) because the server did not provide the necessary `Access-Control-Allow-Origin` header.

+### Root Cause and Resolution

+The investigation confirmed that the root cause was an `<script type="importmap">` tag within `index.html`.
+This tag overrode the standard module resolution process, forcing the browser to fetch dependencies from an external, cross-origin source, which triggered the browser's security policies.

+This issue was previously identified and documented (see Section 11).
+The re-emergence of the problem indicates that the problematic `importmap` was re-introduced into `index.html`.

+The fix, consistent with the previous resolution, was to **remove the entire `<script type="importmap">` block from `index.html`**.
+This action restores the default behavior, allowing the local development server and build tool (Vite) to bundle all necessary dependencies and serve them from the same origin as the application.
+This completely eliminates the cross-origin requests and resolves the CORS errors, allowing the application to load and function correctly.